UCSC-REAL/HOC/README.md

 # Clusterability as an Alternative to Anchor Points When Learning with Noisy Labels
 This code is a PyTorch implementation of the paper:
-[1] Zhaowei Zhu, Yiwen Song, and Yang Liu, "Clusterability as an Alternative to Anchor Points When Learning with Noisy Labels", https://arxiv.org/abs/2102.05291.
+[1] Zhaowei Zhu, Yiwen Song, and Yang Liu, "Clusterability as an Alternative to Anchor Points When Learning with Noisy Labels," https://arxiv.org/abs/2102.05291.

 ## Prerequisites
 Python 3.6.6